 The above Gantt chart displays the main goals for the semester, the most substantial of which is the completed requirements document.
-This also requires us to have a presentation that we want to complete so that we can present the project and what it is required to do as well to our client.
-Finally, the last goal is to make sure that we can have a working prototype demo ready to show our client so they are aware that we are creating the project and that we can have some information to come together with by the next semester.

-The objectives that we need to complete before jumping into the prototype demo is to make sure that we have a command line interface that can be used to help create the command lines for the users as well as making sure that we have the comment stores ready so that when a user uses the command lines that they can initialize into a comment store and start storing their comments within their project.
+This also requires us to have design review presentation, so that we can fulfill the requirements that our client wants us to do.
+Finally, the last goal is to make sure that we can have a working prototype demo ready to show our client.
+This will allow us to show our client that we are working on the product and meeting the necessary goals for the product.
+In addition, we also want to make sure that we have the comment stores ready so that when a user uses the command lines that they can initialize into a comment store and start storing their comments within their project.
 These two objectives will then work together to then create the prototype demo that we need to show to our client by the end of the semester.